04 Feb DISABLED TRAVELLING IN SOUTH AFRICA

 There is absolutely no reason to miss out on amazing holidays in South Africa just because you’re differently abled.
 A growing awareness of the needs of people with disabilities is leading to more and more restaurants, lodges and places of interest upgrading their facilities to include this important market.

-At Rhino Shuttles we definitely cater for the differently abled and are proud to be the shuttle service of choice for Wheelchair Tennis South Africa (congratulations, Lucas Sithole, with your victory at the recent Australian Open!).
+At Rhino Shuttles we definitely cater for the differently abled and are proud to be the shuttle service of choice for Wheelchair Tennis South Africa.
 Therefore, we thought it would be a great idea to feature some of the destinations that cater for our special guests and that we regularly visit.

 Several lodges in the Pilanesberg Game Reserve are wheelchair friendly.
 These include Bakubung and Kwa Maritane, which offer wheelchair-friendly rooms, bathrooms and patios, as well as access to the lounge and dining room in the main building.
 Assistance is needed on the pathways, though, and cupboards don’t have lowered hang rails.